erfur/erfur.github.io/_posts/2022-07-11-mysterypi-frida-pt1.md

 {% include aligner.html images="/frida-mysterypi-pt1/final1.gif" width=100 %}

 And that concludes part one.
-The final polished script should make its way to a github repo sometime.
+The final polished code can be found on [github](https://github.com/erfur/mysterypi-frida).
 I hope to be back with the rest of this series soon.